 Missing All Upper or Lower Teeth

 Although many patients have no problem wearing dentures, most people would rather not have the impairment – aesthetic or functional – of missing all upper or lower teeth.
 Yet a common complaint of denture wearers is poor stability.
 A traditional denture is held in place only by suction or sticky gooey adhesive.
 They can slip, wobble, rub sore spots, or pop out unexpectedly.
-However, the oral surgeons at First Coast OMS in Jacksonville, Lake City & Amelia Island, FL offer multiple solutions for a full set of teeth with a comfortable, confident fit, and attractive appearance.
+However, the oral surgeons at First Coast Oral Surgery in Jacksonville, Lake City & Amelia Island, FL offer multiple solutions for a full set of teeth with a comfortable, confident fit, and attractive appearance.
 Two great options are: Bar Attachment Denture, Implant-Supported Dentures, Bar Attachment Denture and Screw Retained Denture.
-Keep reading to hear more about each of these options offered at First Coast Oral and Maxillofacial Surgery!
+Keep reading to hear more about each of these options offered at First Coast Oral Surgery!

 Want to learn more?
 Contact our office today to schedule an appointment!